andysign/smart-contract-bootcamp/README.md

 ## Day 1

-For details about day one please open first readme file:
+For details about day one please open the first readme file:

 **[README-day-1.md](README-day-1.md)**